alphagov/govuk-developer-docs/source/manual/rules-for-getting-production-access.html.md

 #### When you get Production Deploy access

-Access should be granted at the discretion of the engineer's tech lead, once the engineer has the required level of security clearance (BPSS).
-Before approving access, tech leads should ensure that the engineer:
+Access can be granted to both civil servants and contractors as needed, at the discretion of a sponsor: either the engineer's (civil servant) tech lead, or a GOV.UK Senior Technologist.

+Before approving access, the sponsor should ensure that the engineer:

+- has the required level of security clearance (BPSS)
 - is aware of our processes and standards around [code review](https://gds-way.cloudapps.digital/manuals/code-review-guidelines.html)
 - understands the responsibilities that [releasing code](/manual/development-pipeline.html#deployment) brings with it
 - knows how to roll back to an older release if there are any issues